 Advance Organizer

-Before beginning a lesson the discusses what the observer might concentrate on.
-These are prompts for the observation leads to a discussion.
+Before beginning a lesson, the teacher discusses what the observer might concentrate on.
+These are prompts for the observation, which leads to a discussion.
 Both parties are watching the students respond, which will be the focus of the discussion.

 The Teaching Process